bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 It's not like, you know.
 Any other questions?

-Audience: Did you compare the block size, block space?
+[Audience]: Did you compare the block size, block space?

-Adam Gibson: Oh, thank you for mentioning that because I forgot to mention it.
+[Adam Gibson]: Oh, thank you for mentioning that because I forgot to mention it.
 I think one of the other advantages of this construction is that I think, now this is a really tricky point.
 We talked both yesterday and today about k-anonymity, the idea of measuring anonymity quantitatively, saying there's this number of people who have the same role or action in this event and therefore there's a K anonymity of 10 or 100 or something.
 It doesn't apply, in my opinion, at least not in any way that I understand, to a steganographic style of privacy preserving technology.